 Residents Maintain Autonomy

-In Brooklyn Gardens Nursing & Rehabilitation Center, 14.66% Percentage of Patients
+In Brooklyn Gardens Nursing & Rehabilitation Center, 11.93% of Patients

-This is a measure of the percentage of long-term care patients that needed additional assistance with activities of daily living over time.
-ADL's include activities such as taking medications and bathing.
+This tells you the percentage of patients that needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Brooklyn Gardens Nursing & Rehabilitation Center, 18.82% Percentage of Residents
+In Brooklyn Gardens Nursing & Rehabilitation Center, 8.18% of Residents

-This indicates the percentage of residents who maintained mobility over time.
-Preserving mobility is usually a great sign for residents' health.
+This indicates the percent of patients who retained mobility levels over time.
+Retaining mobility can be a good sign for residents' health.

 Short-term Care: Rehospitalizations

-In Brooklyn Gardens Nursing & Rehabilitation Center, 18.82 Percentage of Residents Rehospitalized
+In Brooklyn Gardens Nursing & Rehabilitation Center, 8.18% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Brooklyn Gardens Nursing & Rehabilitation Center, 8.77 Percentage of Patients
+In Brooklyn Gardens Nursing & Rehabilitation Center, 6.23% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Brooklyn Gardens Nursing & Rehabilitation Center, 74.71% Percentage of Resident
+In Brooklyn Gardens Nursing & Rehabilitation Center, 60.9% of Resident

 Scores for Brooklyn, NY